-Even more maliciously, the deep and dark web provides an environment in which actors can traffic compromised Twitter accounts and the tools and services necessary to take them over.
+Even more maliciously, the deep and dark web provides an environment where actors can traffic compromised Twitter accounts and the tools and services necessary to perform account takeovers.

 Those with a DIY approach to hacking can find many combolists--databases with known username-password combinations.
 Many combolists allege to include hundreds of thousands or even millions (figures 8-10) of Twitter credentials, though these are presumably old or unvalidated.

 To validate credentials from a combolist, actors need to use a credential stuffing tool, which is known as a checker.
 One can find many Twitter checkers shared on underground forums (figures 11-13).

 Alternatively, those that want to purchase already compromised accounts can buy logs--validated credentials for Twitter.
 For example, this actor sells Twitter logs (figure 14) alongside those of popular social media and payment platforms.

 Many actors seek to buy logs, whose value is connected to the account’s number of followers (figures 15-16).

 These accounts could have been compromised in several ways.
 One is through the credential stuffing.
 Another is if they belonged to compromised endpoints on access markets, which sell access to or data stolen from infected machines.
 Logs harvested through access markets can also include cookies, system, and IP information, allowing actors to evade MFA and other compromise detection mechanisms.

 A massive number of Twitter accounts could have been compromised this way: out of the over 2,146,000 compromised machines sold on access markets over the last year, a whopping 435,000 (20.3%) included access to a Twitter account.